Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

 \subsection{Genetic programming evolves higher-dimensional policies}

-As the search space of symbolic policies is large, especially for the dynamic symbolic policies, it is important to validate whether high-performing are optimised efficiently when the control dimension increases.
-In this experiment, the policies can apply control forces to both links to accomplish the acrobot swing-up.
-The NDE converges to a slightly higher fitness during evolution than in the other experiments on the acrobot, because more force can be applied to solve the swing up (Figure~\ref{Fig: results}F, green curve).
-The best NDE policies obtain consistent validation fitness (Figure~\ref{Fig: results}F, green dots).
+As the search space of symbolic policies is large, especially for the dynamic symbolic policies, it is important to validate whether high-performing policies are found efficiently when the control dimension increases.
+In this experiment, the policies can apply control forces to both links to accomplish the acrobot swing-up (Fig.~\ref{Fig: acrobot_results}d).
+The NDE converged to a slightly higher fitness during evolution than in the other experiments on the acrobot, because more force could be applied to solve the swing up (green curve).
+The best NDE policies obtained consistent validation fitness (green dots).

-Our method is first tested to produce static symbolic policies with two control outputs (Figure~\ref{Fig: results}F, blue curve).
+Our method was first tested to produce static symbolic policies with two outputs (blue curve).
 The search space of static policies is still small compared to the dynamic policies, as is observed from the higher initial average best fitness compared to the other methods.
-The average best fitness of GP-S does not improve much during evolution, and converges at a worse fitness than the NDE.
-The validation fitness shows that most static policies perform similarly, but one evolved policy performs better than the other static policies (Figure~\ref{Fig: results}F, blue dots).
-GP-D converges at a slightly better fitness than GP-S, but worse than NDE (Figure~\ref{Fig: results}F, orange curve).
-The validation fitness obtained by dynamic symbolic policies mostly overlaps with that of the static symbolic policies and NDE policies, although a few policies are worse than any policy obtained by the other methods (Figure~\ref{Fig: results}F, orange dots).
-This experiment demonstrates that GP still evolves higher-dimensional control policies that accomplish the acrobot swing up, even though the size of the search space increased even further.
+The average best fitness of GP-S did not improve much during evolution, and converged at a worse fitness than the NDE.
+The validation fitness shows that most static policies perform similarly, but one evolved policy performs better than the other static policies (blue dots).
+GP-D converged at a slightly better fitness than GP-S, but worse than NDE (orange curve).
+The validation fitness obtained by dynamic symbolic policies mostly overlaps with that of the static symbolic policies and NDE policies, although a few policies are worse than any policy obtained by the other methods (orange dots).
+This experiment demonstrates that GP still evolves higher-dimensional control policies that accomplish the acrobot swing up, even though the size of the search space was increased even further.